Hyundai Electric Global Modular Platform: History

+800 V architecture

 The PE System serves the same function for an electric vehicle as an engine and a transmission for a vehicle powered by a conventional internal combustion engine.
 The first generation PE system used a discrete traction motor and power inverter electronic module, connected with an orange three-phase cable.
 In the second-generation PE system, the motor and inverter have been integrated, and cables and connectors have disappeared.

 In 2017, Hyundai confirmed reports that it was developing a dedicated platform for electric vehicles; at the time, only a few manufacturers had done so.
 The third-generation PE System consists of a compact, integrated powertrain module, including traction motor, reduction gear transmission, and power inverter.
 The third-generation PE system is used in the E-GMP platform.
 Four-wheel drive is provided by placing motors on the front and rear wheels.
 The integration of the motor-inverter housing lowered the inverter height by about 30 mm.

 The PE System has also been installed into the Hyundai Vision FK concept, an eco-friendly hydrogen electric vehicle.
 In this vehicle, the PE System has been combined with a hydrogen fuel cell system.

 A standardized battery system can be tuned and implemented as part of the system appropriate for a specific vehicle segment.
 This system is said to maximize driving range or meet the needs of a customer.

+400 V architecture

+Kia markets EV3 and EV5 as based on the E-GMP 400 V architecture.
+Their chassis are derived from the front-wheel-drive Hyundai-Kia K3 and N3 platforms, with body structures redesigned for the battery electric vehicles.

-Technical design
+Technical design (800 V architecture)

 The E-GMP platform is an 800 V architecture with scalable wheelbase length, and supports batteries from multiple manufacturers.
 The motor, inverter, and transmission are integrated into a single powertrain unit.